1-888-517-7171

 What kind of insurance does your student need for their belongings?

-to protect their possessions, your student who lives away from home will need contents coverage.
+To protect their possessions, a student living away from home may need contents coverage.

 Contents insurance